Risks and opportunities in cobalt supply chains

 Unfortunately, in many raw material supply chains, both companies and other stakeholders often tend to focus primarily on the third, and least important, line of defence – independent assurance – as the primary means of gaining confidence that materials have been responsibly produced or sourced.

-Companies producing or sourcing cobalt should focus on ensuring that risk management at the first and second line of defence is alert to the range of risks that could impact the business, and equipped to adapt to the dynamics of the cobalt market.
+Companies producing or sourcing cobalt should focus on ensuring that risk management at the first and second line of defence is alert to the range of supply chain risks that could impact the business, and equipped to adapt to the dynamics of the cobalt market.

-Converting risk management to commercial opportunity
+Converting supply chain risk management to commercial opportunity

 Much of the prevailing commentary about the cobalt supply chain focuses on the risks associated with cobalt sourced from the DRC.
 However, there are also opportunities for responsible cobalt sourcing to bring both commercial benefits to companies and wider societal benefits to the cobalt-producing areas of the DRC and other developing countries.